Will strikes and delays affect my ESTA application?

 this should not affect your ESTA application.
 Any essential departments still remain operational

 an essential part of the government so it would remain largely unaffected by a potential

 government shutdown.
 Also, because it is fee based, this shouldn’t slow down your ESTA

-application as fee based systems do not take a hit during a shutdown.
+application as fee based systems should not be affected during a shutdown.

-If you have gone to the U.S. under ESTA and some kind of emergency prevents you from departing on
+If you have gone to the U.S. under ESTA and some form of emergency prevents you from departing on

-time, the U.S. Citizenship and Immigration Service (USCIS) district director who has
+time, the U.S. Citizenship and Immigration Service (USCIS) district director (who has jurisdiction

-overstayed.
 This is only granted for real emergencies, such as hospitalisation, conditions that cause flights

-to be cancelled or delayed for more than 24 hours (i.e. weather, worker
+to be cancelled or delayed for more than 24 hours (i.e. weather, worker strikes, etc. etc.).